imprint

 in files (web server log files).

 As a rule, web server log files are stored for two weeks and then automatically deleted.
-We do not pass this data on, but we cannot rule out that this data will be viewed in the event of illegal behavior.
+We do not pass this data on, but we cannot rule out the possibility of this data being viewed in the event of unlawful behavior.

 cookies